pranayahirwar/jspider-mern-stack-notes/javascript/this_keyword.md

 console.log(typeof (1).getThisStrict()); // "number"
 ```

-If the function is called without being accessed on anything, `this` will be `undefined` — but only if the function is in strict mode.
+If the function is called without being accessed on any Object, `this` will be `undefined` — but only if the function is in strict mode.

-JSCopy to Clipboard

 ```js
 console.log(typeof getThisStrict()); // "undefined"